 Remember the good old days when you could rely on math?
 2+2=4 and all that jazz?

-Well, sunscreen math is not so straightforward – or reliable.
+Sunscreen math is not so straightforward – or reliable.
 Just because in theory SPF 30 should last you 10 hours, it doesn’t mean it will.
-Chances are, your sunscreen becomes useless way before day.
+Chances are, your sunscreen becomes useless way before midday.

 Here’s the deal: as they neutralise UV rays, UV filters become ineffective.
 The more UV rays they absorbs, the faster their death.